-These easy and delicious homemade Pupusas are filled with beans and cheese served with traditional toppings like curtido and salsa roja.
-They’re fun to make from home and offer a tiny taste of the food from the streets of El Salvador!
+Our family loves these simple and delicious homemade Pupusas, filled with beans and cheese and served with traditional toppings like curtido and salsa roja.

-I’m not from El Salvador, but have tasted many authentic pupusas from people who grew up there, and me and my family love them!
-This is my basic version of pupusas that I love to make my family in my home kitchen, with ingredients I can easily find at my local grocery store.
-We love cooking all sorts of international foods in our home and I love teaching my kids about other cultures and foods.
+I’m not from El Salvador, so I can’t call these authentic, but I love trying to recreate some of our family’s favorite international dishes, and I love the way these turned out!
+I wanted to share my recipe that I make my family in my home kitchen, with ingredients I can easily find at my local grocery store.
+I love teaching my kids about other cultures and foods.

 Why I love this recipe:

 - Cook Together – This is such a fun meal to invite the whole family in the kitchen to help, or even turn it into a party!
 The recipe makes a bunch and they are fun to assemble.

 - Fresh – You can’t get a fresher taste than making homemade dough and serving with Curtido and salsa roja made from scratch.

 - Unique – Not everyone can travel internationally, but cooking food from different cultures is a fun way to teach and introduce kids.
 These pupusas are definitely a favorite of ours!